AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/album-view.md

   <img src="../../.gitbook/assets/image (6) (1) (3) (1).png" alt=""/>
 </div>

-In this step you will be using the view locator class (**ViewLocator.cs**</mark> file) that was added to the project by the solution template.
-This class was registered (by the solution template) as a data template at the highest level in the app in the <mark style="color:green;">**App.axaml** file.
+In this step you will be using the view locator class (**ViewLocator.cs** file) that was added to the project by the solution template.
+This class was registered (by the solution template) as a data template at the highest level in the app in the **App.axaml** file.
 The data template registration looks like this:

 ```
 <Application ...